 - Auto-attendant – Redirects calls to employees’ desk extensions or to specific representatives based on the caller’s needs.

-- Video chat – Enables you to conduct high-quality video conferences without the need for separate equipment.
+- Video chat – Enables you to conduct high-quality video conferences without needing separate equipment.

 Those are just a few of the standard features.
 Depending on your business model, you might need some extra features.
-If you’re managing a helpdesk, for example, “barge and whisper” allows you to listen in on conversations; and coach employees to ensure high-quality customer service.
+For example, if you’re managing a helpdesk, “barge and whisper” allows you to listen in on conversations; and coach employees to ensure high-quality customer service.

 Another feature to keep in mind is the ability to integrate your VoIP with customer relationship software (CRM) like Dynamics 365.
 The CRM software will remind your sales staff when to call clients and even display relevant customer information when you’re in the call so you can make persuasive sales pitches.